Denver Dad Takes Daughters for Six Years of Taco Tuesdays | Westword

 Audio By Carbonatix

-Scott Warnick is on a mission to make sure his daughters, Scarlett and Alice, get as much quality time with him when he has custody on Tuesdays.
-But instead of watching television with them or playing games, for the past six years he's taken them for Taco Tuesday dinners and turned it into a family tradition.
+Scott Warnick is on a mission to make sure his daughters, Scarlett and Alice, get as much quality time with him as possible when he has custody on Tuesdays.
+But instead of watching television or playing games, for the past six years he's taken them for Taco Tuesday dinners and turned that meal into a family tradition.

-That tradition hit the six-year milestone on July 29 and the trio celebrated at Chubby Unicorn, a Mexican restaurant and bar next to the Mission Ballroom in the RiNo district.
-"It's a lot of work," Warnick says as he settled in at the table to wait for the night's meal.
+That tradition hit the six-year milestone on July 29 and the trio celebrated at Chubby Unicorn, a Mexican restaurant and bar next to the Mission Ballroom.
+"It's a lot of work," Warnick said, settling in at the table.
 "But the more you do, the more it sort of motivates you to be like, what's next?
 What are we going to do to fill the calendar?
 It's the project manager in me.
 It's constant, I have to be pretty thorough."

 click to enlarge chubby unicorn